silentzeng/hello-world/README.md

 # hello-world
-learn GitHub \n
+learn GitHub.
-hi there, it's silent, this is my first repository in GitHub.\n I am starting to learn python in GitHub, so I learn the GitHub by the way.\n Nice to meet you, GitHub.
+hi there, it's silent, this is my first repository in GitHub.
+I am starting to learn python in GitHub, so I learn the GitHub by the way.
+Nice to meet you, GitHub.